 Positano is a cliffside village known for its pebble beach, steep and narrow streets, and fresh seafood in the excellent restaurants.
-You’ll find gorgeous views to the village from the surrounding mountains.
-Due to its popularity it’s best to plan a visit in the off-season.
+You’ll find gorgeous views of the village from the surrounding mountains.
+Due to its popularity, it’s best to plan a visit in the off-season.

-Tallinn is known for its historic Old Town with its well preserved medieval architecture.
-Be sure to climb up the Toompea Hill to see the views of the Old Town from above.
+Tallinn is known for its historic Old Town with its well-preserved medieval architecture.
+Be sure to climb up Toompea Hill to see the views of the Old Town from above.
 There is a viewing platform from which you can see red rooftops, bell towers, and a harbor.

-Florence is known as a home of many Renaissance art masterpieces.
-One of the most famous views in the city if of Cathedral of Santa Maria del Fiore red dome.
-It’s surrounded with many smaller old buildings which all look like from a fairytale.
+Florence is known as the home of many Renaissance art masterpieces.
+One of the most famous views in the city is of the Cathedral of Santa Maria del Fiore red dome.
+It’s surrounded by many smaller old buildings which all look like a fairytale.

 Dubrovnik is the pearl of the Adriatic Sea – it’s really charming, full of history and culture.
 Many of the scenes from the famous Game of Thrones TV show were filmed in Dubrovnik, it’s just so impressive.
 The Old Town has a lot of interesting buildings and it’s easily walkable.
 Some of the main attractions also include walking around the Old Town Dubrovnik on the old city walls and going up Mound Srd by a cable car to see the panoramic views of Dubrovnik and the surrounding sea and smaller islands.